FactoDeepLearning/VerticalAttentionOCR/README.md

 # Vertical Attention Network: an end-to-end model for handwritten text recognition at paragraph level.
-This repository is a public implementation of the paper: ""
+This repository is a public implementation of the paper: "End-to-end Handwritten Paragraph Text Recognition Using a Vertical Attention Network"

 It focuses on Optical Character Recognition (OCR) applied at line and paragraph levels.